bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 Gathering data may be a perfectly fine business practice with a perfectly good business case, but the result is rather odd: **accumulated data becomes a hugely valuable asset**.

-This is a peculiar dynamic that only became possible in recent years: companies gradually accumulate a productive asset through the normal course of their business operations.
+This is a rather peculiar dynamic: a company can gradually accumulate a productive asset through the normal course of its business operations.

 It’s almost like a non-financial form of interest earned through the day-to-day operation of a company, as if Amazon earned a commission from the Internet Gods every time it sold you toilet paper.
 Odd, but that’s kinda what’s happening.